turingschool/backend-curriculum-site/module2/projects/mini-project.markdown

 - [ ] The application utilizes a nav bar.
 - [ ] The style shows evidence of intentional layout.
 - [ ] Space and text is balanced.
 White space is used to visually separate content.
-- [ ] The user can intuitvely navigate between different portions of the application without manually entering the URL into the nav-bar or using the back button on their browser.
+- [ ] The application is easily usable.
+The user can intuitvely navigate between different portions of the application without manually entering the URL into the nav-bar or using the back button on their browser.

 ### Testing